-- 1. The owner/operator of the incinerator must submit an air permit application to the Kentucky Division for Air Quality using the DEP 7007 series of air permit application forms, per 401 KAR 52:040.

-- 2. The owner/operator must comply with 401 KAR 59:021 New Municipal Waste Incinerators when operating a solid waste incinerator.

-- 3. The owner/operator must comply with 401 KAR 63:020 Potentially Hazardous Matter or Toxic Substances when selecting and operating a unit.
+- 1. The owner/operator of the incinerator must submit a Minor Source Registration to the Kentucky Division for Air Quality using the DEP 7039A form or the DEP 7007 series of air permit application forms, depending on the size and emissions of the incinerator. - 2.
+The owner/operator must comply with 401 KAR 59:021 New Municipal Waste Incinerators when operating a solid waste incinerator. - The owner/operator must comply with 401 KAR 63:020 Potentially Hazardous Matter or Toxic Substances when selecting and operating a unit. - 4.
+The owner/operator must comply with 401 KAR 59:010 New Process Operations for

-- The owner/operator must comply with 401 KAR 59:010 New Process Operations for Particulate Matter Emissions when operating a unit.
+- Particulate Matter Emissions when operating a unit.

 - 5. The owner/operator of the incinerator must meet the standard of 40 CFR 60 Subpart EEEE for Other Solid Waste Incinerator Units:

 - Preconstruction siting analysis

 - Waste management plan

 - Operator training and qualification

 - Emission limitations and operating limits

 - Performance testing

 - Initial compliance requirements

 - Continuous compliance requirements

 - Monitoring

 - Recordkeeping and reporting